RTlabCBM/FidelityFinder/README.md

 params.cutoff = "2"
 ```

+- ### **params.bc_size**
-- ### **params.bc_size (HARÉ QUE SE DETERMINE AUTOMÁTICAMENTE CONTANDO EN NÚMERO DE Ns PROPORCIONADO EN ref_seq_path)**
+(HARÉ QUE SE DETERMINE AUTOMÁTICAMENTE CONTANDO EN NÚMERO DE Ns PROPORCIONADO EN ref_seq_path)

 - ### **params.threshold**
 this threshold value is used to determine the consensus sequences of several reads with the same barcode.
-Sequences that share a barcode are aligned, and for each position of the alignment it is calculated the proportion of each nucleotide (or deletion).
+Sequences that share a barcode are aligned, and for each position of the alignment, the proportion of each nucleotide (or deletion) is calculated.
 If the proportion of one nucleotide (or deletion) is equal to or higher than the threshold, the nucleotide (or deletion) is added to the consensus sequence of the aligned reads, otherwise an "N" will be incorporated and not taken into account as a position with an error.

 The threshold parameter admits values between 0 and 1.
 For example, if the threshold is 0.9 and there are 10 reads with the same barcode, the consensus sequence is built using the nucleotides (or deletions) present in at least 9 of the reads for each position, otherwise an "N" will be incorporated.
 A threshold of 1 would be more strict, each position must have the same nucleotide (or deletion) in all the aligned reads; while a threshold of 0 would mean that the consensus sequence is built using the nucleotides (or deletion) that are present in the majority of the aligned reads, for each position.
 If for a given position there is no majority nucleotide (or deletion), e.g. in 50% of the reads there is a "T" and in the other 50% a "C",  an "N" is always added to the consensus sequence, regardless of the chosen threshold.
 Example: